Leading with trust

 What this comes down to is that leaders at any level in an organisation, or even in their personal life, must be prepared for the internal battle that awaits.
 On one side is the focus on others and the good of the group – the actions and beliefs that enable people to gain power and the respect and admiration of others.
 On the other side is the well-documented finding that being in a leadership role will pull you towards a focus on yourself and replace attention to others with an inability to care, understand or even be curious about the conditions of other people or groups, except those who serve your interests.

-Describe, analyse and judge: notes on teaching trust and leadership
+Describe, analyse and judge: notes on teaching trust in leadership

 I’ve [Sandra J Sucher] taught at Harvard Business School for 23 years, including courses on moral leadership, and leadership and corporate accountability.
 Trust is a skill and therefore when teaching it, it’s important to use examples instead of lectures.